-To offer historical perspective on the long-term risk and return of MMBB's investment options please see the diagram on www.mmbb.org by typing "historical returns & volatility" in the Search bar.
+To offer historical perspective on the long-term risk and return of MMBB's investment options please see the diagram on our website (www.mmbb.org and click on How We Invest View Fund Performance Historical Returns & Volatility).
 It summarizes risk and return over time and encompasses both rising and falling stock market periods as well as both economic expansions and recessions.